The Challenge of TV Weather Broadcasting

 Edinburgh

-Hear from Jo and Manali as they talk about the value of TV weather forecasts, the challenge of miss-information and the fine balance of climate communication.
+Hear from Jo and Manali as they talk about the value of TV weather forecasts, the challenge of misinformation and the fine balance of climate communication.

 Speakers